Andersmb/Slurmify/README.md

 # Slurmify
-Generate slurm job files for Gaussian16, ORCA, and MRChem on Stallo, Fram, and Saga.
+Generate SLURM job script files for Gaussian16, ORCA, and MRChem on Stallo, Fram, and Saga.

 ### Installation
 Clone this repository with